What is flu?

 The most common symptoms of flu are fever, cough, and sore throat.
 Symptoms can also include body aches, headache, chills, runny nose and feeling very tired.
 Some people, especially young children, also have diarrhea and vomiting.
 Symptoms last from a few days to up to a week or more.

-Where can I find the flu vaccine?
+What should I know about the flu vaccine?

-Find out where you can get a flu vaccine by asking your primary care provider, going to a local pharmacy, or visiting vaccinefinder.org.
+Learn about the flu vaccine and find out where you can get a flu vaccine by asking your primary care provider, going to a local pharmacy, or visiting vaccinefinder.org.
 The flu vaccine helps your body protect against the flu and it is your best protection against the virus.
 Getting flu vaccine will not give you the flu.

 Is flu serious?